lsilvatux/applemusic-api-simulator/README.md

 # Apple Music API Simulator

-A Go-based simulator that mimics the Apple Music API search endpoint, built using hexagonal architecture principles.
+This is a Go-based simulator that mimics the Apple Music API search endpoint, built using hexagonal architecture principles.
 This project provides a REST API that accepts search queries and returns results in Apple Music's response format, using Last.fm as the underlying music data provider.

+I created this project to learn about the hexagonal architecture and how to implement it in GoLang.

 ## Features